 The Ministries reports revenues under contracts with customers based on the following category: room and board fees.
 The Ministries has determined that this category can be used to meet the objective of the disaggregation disclosure requirements, which is to disaggregate revenue from contracts with customers into categories that depict how the nature, amount, timing, and uncertainty of revenue and cash flows are affected by economic factors.
-The following table disaggregates the Ministries' revenue based on type and on the timing of satisfaction of performance obligations for the year ended June 30, 2023:
+The following table disaggregates the Ministries' revenue based on type and on the timing of satisfaction of performance obligations for the year ended June 30, 2024:

 Room and Board Fees

-Performance obligations Ф C40,000
+Performance obligations

-satisfied at a point in time Performance obligations \$ 649,088
+satisfied at a point in time \$ 664,173

-satisfied over time
+Performance obligations

-satisfied over time
+satisfied over time -

-Total \$ 649,088
+Total \$ 664,173

 Contract assets would include unbilled amounts resulting from sales under contracts when the percentage-of-completion cost-to-cost method of revenue recognition is utilized and revenue recognized exceeds the amount billed to the customer.
 Contract liabilities would include billings in excess of revenue recognized.
-Accordingly, contract assets, including accounts receivable, and contract liabilities were zero as of June 30, 2023.
+Accordingly, contract assets, including accounts receivable, and contract liabilities were zero as of June 30, 2024.